wandb.Run.log() over time. Line plots support plotting multiple metrics, calculating custom axes, and more.

 - Select Run comparer

-Change the color of the line plots
+Change the colors of the lines

 Each run is given a random color by default upon initialization.